ayufan/gitlab-ci-multi-runner/docs/commands/README.md

 Verifying runner... is alive                        runner=32773c0f
 ```

-To delete the old and removed from GitLab runners, execute:
+To delete the old and removed from GitLab runners, execute the following
+command.

+>**Warning:**
+This operation cannot be undone, it will update the configuration file, so
+make sure to have a backup of `config.toml` before executing it.

 ```bash
 gitlab-runner verify --delete
 ```

-This will update the configuration file.

 ### gitlab-runner unregister